Ways to Support Resilience

 By making a planned gift to Resilience, you can extend your commitment to supporting survivors and fighting rape culture beyond your lifetime.
 Your generosity will be felt for generations to come.
 If you’d like to designate Resilience as a recipient in your estate plans, please contact us.

 Hosting a Fundraiser for Resilience

 A great way to show your support for survivors is to host a fundraiser for Resilience!
-Here is a link that you can use to create a fundraiser page for your event: resilience.salsalabs.org/supportresilience/index.html.
+Click here to start your own fundraiser page for Resilience.

 Here are some tips for planning a successful fundraiser:

 - Set your fundraising goal.
 Participants are more enthusiastic when they have a concrete goal to work toward.